bernardopires/django-tenant-schemas/README.rst

     tenant.save()

-Any request made to ``tenant.my-domain.com`` will now automatically set your PostgreSQL’s ``search_path`` to ``tenant1`` and ``public``, making shared apps available too.
-This means that any call to the methods ``filter``, ``get``, ``save``, ``delete`` or any other function involving a database connection will now be done at the tenant’s schema, so you shouldn’t need to change anything at your views.
+Any request made to ``tenant.my-domain.com`` will now automatically set your PostgreSQL's ``search_path`` to ``tenant1`` and ``public``, making shared apps available too.
+This means that any call to the methods ``filter``, ``get``, ``save``, ``delete`` or any other function involving a database connection will now be done at the tenant's schema, so you shouldn't need to change anything at your views.

-You’re all set, but we have left key details outside of this short tutorial, such as creating the public tenant and configuring shared and tenant specific apps.
+You're all set, but we have left key details outside of this short tutorial, such as creating the public tenant and configuring shared and tenant specific apps.
 Complete instructions can be found at `django-tenant-schemas.readthedocs.io`_.